ua-data7/introllms/docs/chatgpt_prompts.md

 | Step 2: Summarizing | "Based on the list you just created, summarize the most pressing financial challenges faced by indigenous communities in the Global South, versus indigenous communities in North America, in less than 50 words." |
 | Step 3: Try again with enabled [WebChatGPT](https://www.webchatgpt.app/){target=_blank} or [Browsing](https://openai.com/blog/chatgpt-plugins#browsing){target=_blank} | "Based on the results of web access, can you confirm the validity of the ten important topics and provide at least one reference to each." |

-**Question and Answer**

-Prompts which return informative responses to questions like "What is ..." or "How does ..."

-Because of ChatGPT's proclivity at making up information, using it without a way of validating the authenticity of its responses makes it less trustworthy than regular search engines.

-Bing and Bard fill an important space in these types of prompts - they return websites which match the query criterion and allow you to research your own answers.

-There are extension tools for ChatGPT which allows you to prompt with references.

-!!!
-Tip "Grant ChatGPT access to the Internet"

-    By default, ChatGPT does not have access to the Internet, and is limited to the time period before September 2021 (as of mid-2023) for its training data time frame.

-    There are extension tools, like [WebChatGPT](https://www.webchatgpt.app/) which you can install in your browser (Firefox or Chrome), that will extend ChatGPT's reach to the internet.

-    What you're actually doing with this extension is automating the creation of a much larger promt message, which includes hyperlinks to resources on the internet.

 **Instructional**